-Nicki Benson is the founder of Esperanza Education, the facilitator of the Spanish for Social Justice Teacher Network, and a Board member of CoDevelopment Canada.
-Her most recent contracts with Kwi Awt Stelmexw and the Aboriginal Education branch of the Ministry of Education have focussed on Indigenous language revitalization initiatives in British Columbia.
-She has previously completed major projects with UNICEF-Peru and Innovations for Poverty Action.
+Nicki Benson is the founder of Esperanza Education.
+Her most recent contracts with Kwi Awt Stelmexw and the Aboriginal Education branch of the Ministry of Education have focussed on Indigenous language education initiatives in British Columbia.
+She has recently begun a PhD in Indigenous Language Revitalization at the University of Victoria, and works as a research assistant on the NEȾOLṈEW̱ project.
+Nicki also continues to facilitate the Spanish for Social Justice Teacher Network which she founded in 2010.

 Languages: English, Spanish (and currently learning hən̓q̓əmin̓əm̓)